This section explains how systems identify users and services, verify them, and decide what they are allowed to do.

 Use it when the main question is about login, access, tokens, roles, federation, or permissions.

-- Access Review
+- Access Review Process

 An access review is a structured check of who has access to a system or resource and whether that access is still appropriate.

-- Access Token
+- Access Token Credential

 An access token is a credential used by an application or client to call a protected resource after authorization has been granted.

-- Account Lockout
+- Account Lockout Controls

-- Account Provisioning
+- Account Provisioning Workflow

 Account provisioning is the process of creating, updating, and disabling user or service accounts and assigning the right access to them.

-- Attribute-Based Access Control
+- Attribute-Based Access Control (ABAC)

-Attribute-based access control uses attributes and policy rules, not just role membership, to decide whether access should be granted.
+Uses attributes and policy rules, not just role membership, to decide whether access should be granted.

-- Authentication
+- Authentication and Identity Verification

-- Authorization
+- Authorization Decisions and Scope

 Biometrics are authentication methods that use physical or behavioral traits to help verify identity.

-- Break-Glass Account
+- Break Glass Account

 A break-glass account is a tightly controlled emergency account kept for exceptional situations when normal identity systems or administrative paths are unavailable.

-- Conditional Access
+- Conditional Access Policies and Signals

-- Hardware Token
+- Hardware Authentication Token

 A hardware token is a physical device used as part of authentication, often to provide stronger proof of identity than a password alone.

-- Identity Governance
+- Identity Governance Program

 Identity governance is the discipline of deciding, reviewing, and controlling who should have access to which systems and data.

-- Identity Lifecycle
+- Identity Lifecycle Management

 Identity lifecycle is the process of creating, updating, reviewing, and removing identities and their access over time.

-- Identity Proofing
+- Identity Proofing Process

 Identity proofing is the process of verifying that a person is who they claim to be when an account is created, recovered, or issued higher-trust access.

-- Identity Provider
+- Identity Provider (IdP) Services

-An identity provider is the system that authenticates identities and supplies trusted login assertions or identity information to other services.
+The system that authenticates identities and supplies trusted login assertions or identity information to other services.

-- Just Enough Administration
+- Just Enough Administration (JEA)

 Just enough administration is an approach that gives administrators only the exact administrative capabilities needed for a specific operational role or task.

-- Just-in-Time Access
+- Just-in-Time Access Controls

-- Kerberos
+- Kerberos Authentication Protocol

 Kerberos is a ticket-based network authentication protocol commonly used in enterprise environments to verify identities without sending passwords repeatedly.